24 Hours In Police Custody to show how anonymous online messages escalated

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-True crime documentary series 24 Hours In Police Custody is set to return with the story of a man and a woman who faced a series of anonymous online messages, which escalated into death threats and stalking.
+True crime series 24 Hours In Police Custody has returned with the story of a man and a woman who faced a series of anonymous online messages, which escalated into death threats and stalking.

 Detective Emily Richardson, of Cambridgeshire Police, is faced with the challenge of trying to work out what is really going on after both Megan and Daniel separately report a series of harassing phone calls and death threats from an unknown third party.